What Is a Personal SWOT Analysis?

 When should you perform a personal SWOT analysis?

 You can do a SWOT analysis whenever you want to.
 Are you thinking of changing careers?
 Do you want a different opportunity in your current organization?
 Getting ready for a job interview?
 A self-analysis of your strengths and weaknesses for any of these situations can be beneficial.
+You can view a personal swot analysis example here.

 When you do the analysis, think of yourself as the product that needs to be sold.